 Hand crafted, wrapped in muslin cheesecloth or wax, this delicious, creamy-white, flaky cheese is pure, natural, and wholesome.
 The fresh milk drawn from cattle grazing in the sweet limestone Wensleydale meadows and eating the wild herbs growing in this area of the Yorkshire Dales National Park, gives this cheese its distinctive and extraordinary flavor.
 Designated an environmentally sensitive area, this region is restricted in the use of artificial chemicals and fertilizers, ensuring an honest, completely natural composition of ingredients in each batch leaving the Wensleydale Creamery.
 This is an historical treasure of a cheese!

 Descriptions of White Wensleydale are somewhat paradoxical.
 It is firm but not dry or hard; creamy with a surface that is crumbly; slightly sweet but also tart in flavor.
 It is sometimes described as having a nutty, buttermilk flavor complemented with a honey aftertaste and the gentle aroma of cut grass.
 It has a fine curd, minimal texturing, and high moisture content.
-Wensleydale is usually eaten young, at about a month old.
+Wensleydale is sometimes eaten young, at about a month old, although ours is more mature.
 When cutting authentic Wensleydale, you will always get some crumbs The cheese goes well with a crisp apple and is traditionally eaten with fruitcake.
 It is said that eating apple pie without Wensleydale cheese is like a kiss without a hug.

 Experience International Variety